cloudbees-days/cloudbees-field-workshops/labs/cloudbees-feature-flags/content/labs/feature.md

 ---

 ## Using a Feature Flag with CloudBees Feature Flags
-In this lab, you will gate a component behind the `title` feature flag, defined in the previous lab and, using CloudBees Feature Flags's dashboard, we will remotely configure the value of the flag, to either expose or hide this title element based on the remote configuration.
+In this lab, you will *gate* a component behind the `title` feature flag defined in the previous lab by using CloudBees Feature Flags's dashboard.
+We will then remotely configure the value of the flag to control whether the title element is visible or hidden.

 ### Adding a Title to the Microblog Post